metablaster/WindowsFirewallRuleset/README.md

 - All operating systems 10.0 (Major 10, Minor 0) and up are supported,
 but only those editions listed in point 1 are actively tested.\
-The list of other untested but supported systems is in [The future](#the-future)
+The list of other untested but supported systems and features is in [The future](#the-future)
-- PowerShell "Core" is not built into Windows, you will need to install it separately (recommended) or use [Windows PowerShell](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/WindowsPowerShell.md) which is already installed.
+- PowerShell "Core" is not built into Windows, you will need to install it separately (recommended)\
+or use [Windows PowerShell](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/WindowsPowerShell.md) which is already installed.
-- .NET Framework version 4.8 is required if using Windows PowerShell (Desktop edition) instead of PowerShell Core (Windows 10 v1903 and up already includes .NET 4.8)
+- .NET Framework version 4.8 is required if using Windows PowerShell (Desktop edition) instead of PowerShell Core.\
+Windows 10 v1903 and up already includes .NET 4.8
 - You might want to have git to check out for updates, to easily switch between branches or to contribute code.
 - VS Code is preferred and recommended editor to navigate project and edit scripts for your